Starting an ecommerce store and not quite sure where to begin?

 - Six out of ten millennials use Pinterest to discover new products.

 - More than two billion text-based and guided searches are carried out on Pinterest every month.

-- More than two-thirds of all Pinterest users live outside of the US.
+- More than 50 percent of Pinterest users live outside the US.

 - 28 percent of all marketers worldwide use Pinterest to market.

 - 10. Eight out of ten Pinterest users have bought products based on their brands’ content on Pinterest.

 Want to Learn More?